Club Competition

 Quantity of Beer?

-Please bring 12 oz of beer and make sure your entries are in clean bottles with no labels, defining markings on the bottles or the bottle caps.
+Please bring 12 oz of beer and make sure your entries are in clean bottles.
+The competition organizer will pour entries into clear cups for a blind tasting.

 Registration